 MEd Special Education - Mild/Moderate Disabilities Certified: This plan is appropriate for candidates who are not already certified in special education.
-Candidates in this program of study are required to demonstrate, through key assessments embedded in specific classes, content knowledge, professional knowledge, and pedagogical knowledge and skills to be eligible to enter student teaching or internship placements.
+Candidates in this MEd Special Education - Mild/Moderate Disabilities Certified program are required to demonstrate, through key assessments embedded in specific classes, content knowledge, professional knowledge, and pedagogical knowledge and skills to be eligible to enter student teaching or internship placements.
 By earning this degree, candidates are ready to enter a special education teaching job in the private sector, human services agencies, or in school settings.
 Candidates focus on how to best educate students with learning disabilities, emotional or behavioral disorders, mild/moderate intellectual disabilities, and orthopedic and health impairments.
 MEd Special Education - Early Childhood Special Education With Certification: This program guides candidates toward certification in early childhood special education as an area of expertise, and, upon successfully completing the program, candidates are eligible to receive an institutional recommendation.
 The Early Childhood Special Education certification means that candidates are prepared to work with young children ages 0-8 with disabilities.
 The demand for early childhood special educators currently outpaces the supply across the country.
-By earning this degree, candidates are ready to enter a special education teaching position in either early intervention or preschool and kindergarten to third grade settings in private, human service, and public school settings.
+By earning this MEd Special Education - Early Childhood Special Education degree, candidates are ready to enter a special education teaching position in either early intervention or preschool and kindergarten to third grade settings in private, human service, and public school settings.